instructure/instructure-ui/packages/ui-layout/src/components/DrawerLayout/README.md

 The `minWidth` prop specifies a breakpoint.
 When the `<DrawerContent />` resizes such that the width is less than the designated `minWidth`, the tray overlays the content

+### Rendering Tray Content
+`<DrawerTray />` accepts a `render` function or `children` function which gets passed a single boolean argument `positioned`.
+The `positioned` argument indicates when the tray has finished transitioning.
+When rendering a `Dialog` for accessibility, the `positioned` argument can be used to conditionally render the `Dialog` after the `<DrawerTray />` is completely positioned.
+Otherwise the screen will jolt to the side when the `Dialog` receives focus and is yet to transition onscreen.

 ```js
 ---
 render: false